cs3org/OCM-API/IETF-OCM.md

 The complete changelog is updated in the OCM-API GitHub repository.

 ## Version 07
+* The HTTP Message Signature algorithm is now derived from the JWK identified by `keyid`, per Section 3.3.7 of [RFC9421], instead of being restricted to the "HTTP Signature Algorithms" registry; the `alg` signature parameter is optional and checked for consistency.
 * Replaced the unregistered `/.well-known/jwks.json` endpoint with a `jwksUri` field in the Discovery response, from which the location of the JWK Set for HTTP Message Signatures is discovered.